-Sure, in the beginning this is going to happen.
-It may take you a few months of beatings to get your bearings.
-This is normal especially if you are playing catch up for years of sitting on your ass, lifting weights and claiming to be "in-shape".
+It may take you a few months of beatings to get your bearings, in the beginning this is going to happen.
+It's common especially if you are playing catch up for years of sitting on your ass, lifting weights and claiming to be "in-shape".
 Conditioning work needs to be consistent - it needs to be hard - but it needn't leave you two breaths short of Valhalla.